Services top-level elements

 develop

-Available with Docker Compose version 2.22.0 and later.
+Introduced in Docker Compose version 2.22.0

 develop specifies the development configuration for maintaining a container in sync with source, as defined in the Development Section.